marq24/ha-evcc/README.md

 ### via HACS

 1. Add a custom integration repository to HACS: [https://github.com/marq24/ha-evcc](https://github.com/marq24/ha-evcc)
-1. Install the custom integration
+2. Install the custom integration
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "evcc Bridge (unofficial)"
+3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "evcc🚘☀️ - Solar Charging"
-1. Setup the go-eCharger custom integration as described below
+4. Setup the go-eCharger custom integration as described below

   <!--1.
 In HACS Store, search for [***marq24/ha-evcc***]-->